openactive/models-lib/test-description/extensions.md

 Construct the above using model, and assert that, both in JSON output (serialisation) and in class output (deserialisation):
 - "beta:formattedDescription" is set to value "Beta event"
 - "beta:attendeeCount" is set to value 0
-- "beta:availableChannel" is set to "https://openactive.io/ns-beta#OnlinePrepayment"
+- "beta:facilitySetting" is set to "https://openactive.io/ns-beta#IndoorFacility"
 - First offer is of type "beta:IndicativeOffer"
 - Price is rendered as 0 not 0.0
 - priceCurrency is not be included in output
 - "alternateName" is set to "Schema.org property"
 - @context = [ "https://openactive.io/", "https://openactive.io/ns-beta" ]

+(Note you will need to rebuild your model to get the updated beta context which now includes the facilitySetting on Event, which was only added recently)

 ## Event with beta example and extension example